openhab/openhab-addons/addons/binding/org.openhab.binding.unifi/README.md

 ## Supported Things

-* UniFi Controller
+* `controller` - An instance of the UniFi controller software
-* UniFi Wireless Client (any wireless client connected to a UniFi wireless network)
+* `wirelessClient` - Any wireless client connected to a UniFi wireless network

 ## Discovery